vulkomilev/oumi/docs/resources/datasets/data_formats.md

     },
     {
       "role": "assistant",
-      "content": "Making good espresso at home requires some equipment and practice, but here are some key tips:\n\n1.
-Use freshly roasted, high-quality coffee beans.\n2.
-Grind the beans just before brewing, using a fine, consistent grind.\n3.
-Use the right amount of coffee - typically 18-20 grams for a double shot.\n4.
-Tamp the grounds evenly with about 30 pounds of pressure.\n5.
-Ensure your espresso machine is clean and at the correct temperature (usually around 200°F).\n6.
-Aim for an extraction time of 25-30 seconds for a 1-2 oz shot.\n7.
-Look for a golden-brown crema on top of your espresso.\n8.
-Experiment and adjust based on taste - espresso making is part science, part art!"
+      "content": "Here are some key tips for making espresso at home:\n1.
+Use freshly roasted beans\n2.
+Grind just before brewing\n3.
+Use the right pressure\n4.
+Maintain proper temperature"
     }
   ],
   "metadata": {